fjoelnr/SkySentinel/README.md

 * Easy integration with other sensors and data platforms
 * Compatible with ESP32-S2-Saola-1 and ESP32-S2-Kaluga-1 development boards

+For the planned features and improvements, please refer to the [Roadmap](ROADMAP.md).

 ### Getting Started

 To get started with the Modular Weather Station for ESP32, follow the instructions in the [setup guide](SETUP.md).